 A related medical policy is First-Trimester Detection of Down Syndrome Using Fetal Ultrasound Markers Combined with Maternal Serum Assessment.

-POLICYNucleic acid sequencing-based testing of maternal plasma for trisomy 21 may be considered medically necessary in women with high-risk singleton pregnancies (see Policy Guidelines) undergoing screening for trisomy 21.
-(Karyotyping would be necessary to exclude the possibility of a false positive nucleic acid sequencing–based test.
-Before testing, women should be counseled about the risk of a false positive test.
-See Policy Guidelines.)
+Nucleic acid sequencing-based testing of maternal plasma for trisomy 21 may be considered medically necessary in women with singleton pregnancies undergoing screening for trisomy 21.
+(Karyotyping would be necessary to exclude the possibility of a false-positive, nucleic acid sequencing–based test.
+Before testing, women should be counseled about the risk of a false-positive test [See Policy Guidelines].)

 Nucleic acid sequencing-based testing of maternal plasma for trisomy 21 is considered investigational in women with twin or multiple pregnancies.